-Children should not be bringing in mobile phones to school.
-However, we support families where older children make their own way to and from school.
-All children who bring mobile phones must leave them at the school office in a morning on arriving at school and then they can collect them when leaving school.
-Children will not have access to any personal electronic devices whilst at school.
+All children who bring electronic devices to school e.g. mobile phones or tablets must leave them at the school office in a morning on arriving at school and then they can collect them when leaving school.
+Children will not have access to their own personal electronic devices whilst at school.